PouriaRezapour/AutoSim/README.md

 - **RTOS:** FreeRTOS
 - **Network stack:** lwIP (UDP server, DHCP with static-IP fallback)

-> This README was generated from the project source to give the repository a clear entry point.
-Feel free to adjust the wording or fill in any TODOs to match your own description.

 ## Architecture

 The application follows a 4-layer split similar to AUTOSAR, keeping hardware details out of application logic: